lindnjoe/klipper_openams/README.md

 1. Clone or update the [AFC Klipper Add-On](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On) following the upstream instructions.
 2. Complete any required MCU flashing and hardware verification.
-3. Confirm the add-on exposes lanes and runout sensors by checking for the `afc_lane` sections in your configuration.
+3. Confirm the add-on exposes lanes and runout sensors by checking for the `[AFC_lane ...]` sections in your configuration.

 ### 2. Install OpenAMS